 The Engineering Society may enact such By-Laws or regulations as may be necessary for its governance, provided they are in agreement with the principles embodied in this Constitution.

-Such By-Laws may be enacted, amended or repealed through the EngSoc Council by means of readings at two successive regular meetings of the EngSoc Council.
+Such By-Laws may be enacted, amended, or repealed through the EngSoc Council by means of readings at two successive regular meetings of the EngSoc Council.

 The First Reading shall be debate and approval in principle, without amendment, after which the proposal shall be referred to the Speaker, who shall: